open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 `Collect` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.
-When the `Collect` operation fails or times out on part of the instruments, the SDK MAY return successfully collected results and a failed reasons list to the caller.
+When the `Collect` operation fails or times out on some of the instruments, the SDK MAY return successfully collected results and a failed reasons list to the caller.

 `Collect` does not have any required parameters, however, [OpenTelemetry